 Another way we are trying to improve mobility in the district is by improving pedestrian facilities in the district.
 We are constantly working with the City of Tampa to add new sidewalks, safe crosswalks, and recreational trails in the district.

 To further reduce traffic congestion, we provide up-to-date information on commute options to employees of member companies.
 Tax incentives are available for employers who subsidize certain commute alternatives.
-For more information contact Westshore Alliance Director of Transportation Chris Weber or call 813-289-5488.
+For more information, contact Director of Transportation and Planning Michael Maurino.